 Questions About LADWP and Your Net Energy Metering Bill, Answered

-Los Angeles Department of Water and Power (LADWP) is the largest municipal water and power utility in the U.S. To date, LADWP provides clean and reliable water and electricity along with excellent customer service in a safe, environmentally-responsible, and cost-effective manner to more than 4 million residents and businesses in Los Angeles.1
+Los Angeles Department of Water and Power is the largest municipal water and electric company in the U.S. To date, LADWP provides clean, safe and reliable water and electricity to more than 4 million residents and businesses in Los Angeles.1

 How to Read Your LADWP Net Energy Meter Bill

-We have created a quick and easy way to read your LADWP Net Energy Metering Bill.
-See our PDF for more details!
+We’ve created a quick and simple way to read your LADWP NEM Bill.
+See our PDF for more details.